robertschopf/robertschopf/README.md

 ### 📂 Selected Projects

 * **[Customer Segmentation & Loyalty Insights](https://github.com/robertschopf/masteryProject_traveltide)**
-  *Analysed customer behaviour and explored simple clustering logic to understand different engagement patterns.
+  *Looked into customer behaviour and experimented with simple clustering logic to understand different engagement patterns.
 Prepared the data using SQL and Python and built a small prototype that helped the marketing team test ideas around loyalty rewards.*

 * **[Operational Dashboard for Management](https://github.com/robertschopf/unicorn_project)**